gits-up/todo/README.md

 # Internship Recommendation System -
+A full-stack web application to collect, manage, and recommend internships.
 # Contributing Guidelines

 Thank you for your interest in contributing!
 This project welcomes developers of all skill levels, and this guide will help you get started smoothly

 ## Prerequisites